lnurl/luds/spec.md

 ```

 User software:
-1. Scans a QR code and decodes a query string which must contain the following query parameters:
+1. Scans a QR code and decodes an URL which must contain the following query parameters:
 	- `tag` with value set to `login` which means no HTTPS GET should be made yet.
 	- `k1` (hex encoded 32 bytes of challenge) which is going to be signed by user's `linkingPrivKey`.
 2. Displays a "Login" dialog which must include a domain name extracted from `lnurl` query string.